Prag8855/aab/content/guides/losing-your-job.md

 ### Tell the Ausländerbehörde

 If you have a [residence permit](/glossary/Aufenthaltstitel), always tell the *[[Ausländerbehörde]]* when you change or lose your job.
-Do this as soon as you know.
-Do not wait more than 2 weeks.[^11]

-If you are a [permanent resident](/glossary/Niederlassungserlaubnis), you don't need to do this.
+Do not wait more than 2 weeks.[^11] [Permanent residents](/glossary/Niederlassungserlaubnis) don't need to do this.

 {% include "_blocks/auslaenderbehoerdeJobChangeNotice.html" %}

-Use my letter generator to write the message.
-Use the [*Ausländerbehörde* contact form](/guides/immigration-office#use-the-contact-form) to send it.
-Attach these documents:

-- [ ] A copy of your [resignation letter](/glossary/Kündigungsschreiben) or termination notice
-- [ ] If you have a new job, a copy of your new work contract
+Use my letter generator to write your message.
+Use the [*Ausländerbehörde*'s contact form](/guides/immigration-office#use-the-contact-form) to send it.
+Attach your [resignation letter](/glossary/Kündigungsschreiben) or termination notice.
+If you have a new job, also attach your new work contract

-The *Ausländerbehörde* will reply by email.
-They might reply in a few weeks, or not reply at all.[^46]
+In Berlin, the *Ausländerbehörde* will reply by email.
+It can take a few weeks.
+They might not reply at all.[^46]

 **[What happens to your residence permit ➞](#what-happens-to-your-residence-permit)**